AEWesdorp/cfSPI/cfspi/README.md

 To use the cfSPI-pipeline, follow these steps:

 #### Prerequisites
-1. Ensure you have either `conda` installed on your system.
+1. Ensure you have `conda` installed on your system.

 #### Installation
 1. Clone the GitHub Repository:
     ```bash
     git clone https://github.com/AEWesdorp/cfSPI.git
     ```
-2. Install Snakemake:
-   follow the installation instructions on the [Snakemake website](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
-3. Create and Activate a Conda Environment:
+2. Create and Activate a Conda Environment:
     ```bash
     # Create a new empty environment called "cfspi_env"
-    conda create -c conda-forge -c bioconda -n cfspi_env snakemake
+    conda create -c conda-forge -c bioconda -n cfspi_env snakemake bowtie2
     # Activate the environment "cfspi_env"
     conda activate cfspi_env
     ```